shiba24/udacity-sdnd/CarND-LaneLines-P1-master/README.md

 One possible way to choose better hyperparameters.
 Hyperparameter search might be not essential, but is important for the _last one_ algorithm improvement.
 For searching, we can use some libraries like [hyperopt](https://github.com/hyperopt/hyperopt).

 Another possible improvement would be to make lines smooth among frames in video detection.
-This would be possible to have the detected line of past frames in memory.
+This would be possible by having the detected line of past frames in memory.

 Another potential improvement could be to use color information.
-Actually lane lines tend to be white or yellow in general.
+Actually lane lines tend to be white or yellow (not blue, green) in general.
 But converting images to grayscale might make the information less useful.

-If we use Convolutional Neural network, it will be improved.
+The last one is improvement of the algorhithm itself.
+If we use Convolutional Neural network, the resutl will be improved (maybe as we will see later).